Overview of Sericulture

 The raw silks produced by the silk reelers are marketed directly to the weavers or through Silk Exchanges functioning in the Sericultural States.

 In the Silk Exchanges all the raw silk lots brought by the silk reelers are tested for quality.
 On the basis of quality of raw silk and the price prevailed in major marketing centre, floor price is fixed and then they are auctioned.
-The Silk Exchange enables the reelers to get immediate cash for the raw silk transacted by them.
+The Silk Exchange enables the reelers to get immediate payment for the raw silk transacted by them.

 The raw silk cannot be directly used for weaving.
 The raw silk is to be twisted before they are fed into looms.
 The operation of conversion of raw silk into twisted silk, is termed as twisting.
 The twisted silk is referred to as Ready Silk.
 Twisting is undertaken either by separate entrepreneurs or by the weavers themselves.
 The silk weaving is done either on handlooms or power looms.
 The traditional silk sarees and dhoties are made on handlooms whereas the printed sarees, dress materials, etc., are made on power looms.